sec-fortress/CRTP-Notes/Domain Persistence.md

 # **Custom SSP**

-A Security Support Provider (SSP) is a DLL which provides ways for an application to obtain an authenticated connection.
+- A Security Support Provider (SSP) is a DLL which provides ways for an application to obtain an authenticated connection.
 Some SSP Packages by Microsoft are

 - NTLM
 - Kerberos
+- Wdigest
--
+- CredSSP

+- Mimikatz provides a custom SSP - mimilib.dll.
+This SSP logs local logons, service account and machine account passwords in clear text on the target server.